Jintin/Swimat/README.md

 ## Preview
 ![](./README/preview.gif)

+## Xcode 8

+Please see `extension` branch for more information.
+[Link](https://github.com/Jintin/Swimat/tree/extension)

 ## Installation

-### Xcode 8
 There are two ways to install:
-- Download archive file and unzip.
-[Download link](https://github.com/Jintin/Swimat/releases/download/1.0/Swimat.zip)
-- Clone `extension` branch and archive to Mac App.

-Currently the Source Editor Extension feature in Xcode 8 is not very stable.
-You may find that the command is sometimes not showing up, or not available(grayed out).
-Please try again if you have a problem, or leave an issue to us.

-### Xcode 7
-There are two ways to install:
-- Use [Alcatraz](https://github.com/mneorr/Alcatraz) to install and manage plug-ins.
+- Use [Alcatraz](https://github.com/alcatraz/Alcatraz) to install and manage plug-ins.
 - Clone this repo, build and restart Xcode.

 If you encounter any issues you can uninstall it by removing the `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/Swimat.xcplugin` folder.

 ## Usage
-### Xcode 8
-In the menu open **[Editor] -> [Swimat] -> [Format]** or add hot-key you like.

-### Xcode 7
 In the menu open **[Edit] -> [Swimat] -> [Format]** or press hot-key (Command+Option+Shift+L).

 ## Contributing